philippemiron/pygtm/README.md

 ### Folders
 - tutorials/: Jupyter notebook examples to help interacting with the toolbox
-- publications/: code to reproduce analysis of published papers

 ### Used in the following Publications
 - Identification and quantification of North Atlantic Deep Water pathways, P. Miron, F.J.
 Beron-Vera, M.J.
 Olascoaga, K.L.
 Drouin and M.S.
 Lozier, Preprint, Preprint, 2021